 Safety is our number one concern at P.S.
 321. We have two Police Department School Safety Agents who sit at the front desk and in the mini-school.
-Visitors are asked to sign in and out of the building and to wear blue badges.
+Visitors are asked to sign in and out of the building and to wear yellow tags.